Devastating Effects of Open Pit Mining on the Environment

 Destruction Caused by Open Pit Mining

 Open-pit mining makes a big impact.
 It’s not about the Earth but it affects the air we breathe and the soil that gives us life.
-This damage to the environment hurts nature and all its different kinds of life, so we need mining practices that are good for the environment.

 Impact on Air Quality and Human Health